 Paul is a big believer of this work as it cured his anxiety issues.
 Hopefully it will help yours too, and if you don’t have anxiety please do carry on reading as these principles are great for improving overall wellbeing, reducing pain and avoiding future anxiety.
 Or sharing with someone how is anxious.

 How Is Anxiety Reflected Physically?

-I’ll start with my area of expertise.
 Every emotion has a facial expression and a posture to match.
 Actors know this.
-There are even computers that can read our emotions – or at least be trained to read them.
+Computers can now even read our emotions.
 Most of us simply look at people’s faces for information about how people are feeling.
 Muscle geeks like myself look further to body language for evidence of what people are really thinking.
-Body reading if you like.
+We call it body reading.

 These physical representations of emotional states become habitual.
-I’ve spoken in many previous Blogs about the concept of adaptive shortening.
-If you put in a muscle in a short tight position it thinks if should stay there and so tightens up.
-This then starts to pull us into these postures… almost like the tight muscles are pulling into the representations of emotional states.
-So the muscles begin to maintain the emotional state.
+If you put in a muscle in a short tight position it thinks it should stay there.
+This then starts to pull us into these postures… almost like the tight muscles are keeping us in these emotional states we’re actually ready to move on from.
 And we get stuck.

-That’s why with the majority of our clients we look to the psychological side of things to ensure our clients are not only doing the right things physically but also the right things mentally.
+That’s why with the majority of our clients we look at the psychological side of things, as well as the physical, to ensure our clients are doing all that they can to make a full recovery.

 What Are The Anxiety Muscles?

-When we are not happy we all tend back to this fetal position.
+When we are not happy we all tend back to this foetal position.
 Is it the desire to go back to the womb and feel protected?
 Is it the desire to cover up what’s going on inside?
 Or is it simply the struggle to stand up to our emotions and gravity?
 Who knows.
-But it’s what we all do.
+But it is what we all do.